-The documents should be sent to the ouvp-examboards@open.ac.uk e-mail address within 2 working days of the examination board.
+The documents should be sent to the ouvp-examboards@open.ac.uk e-mail address within two working days of the examination board.
 Failure to supply the required paperwork in a timely fashion may result in extra delays in the approval of the results.

 Once the paperwork has been submitted, it will be checked, and any errors found will be referred back.
-Final documentation will be dealt with by MRAQCP within 7 working days of receipt, and notification of approval (or otherwise) will be sent out.
+Final documentation will be dealt with by MRAQCP within seven working days of receipt, and notification of approval (or otherwise) will be sent out.

-F7 Attendance at OU Graduation
+F7 Graduation Ceremonies